MdImranHossen01/nextjs-jobtask/README.md

 # Next.js Product Management App

-A simple application built with Next.js 15 (App Router) featuring public product pages and a protected dashboard for adding new products, with authentication handled by NextAuth.js.
+A simple application built with Next.js 15 (App Router) featuring public product pages and a protected dashboard for adding new producjs, with authentication handled by NextAuth.js.

 ---